Population health, policy and service delivery

 Build relevant skills and experience

 Part-time work and volunteering during study all help to increase your job prospects when you graduate.
-Programmes such as Wellington Plus, Wellington International Leadership Programme (WILP) for students from all disciplines develop leadership skills.
+Programmes such as Wellington Plus and the Wellington International Leadership Programme (WILP) help students from all disciplines develop leadership skills.
 Volunteering in the health sector will provide valuable experience.
-The Bachelor of Health will be offering a Research and Enquiry in Health or Health Internship course in 2021, which will provide students the opportunity to develop applied research or workplace skills and experience.
+The Bachelor of Health offers Research and Enquiry in Health and Health Internship courses, which provide students the opportunity to develop applied research or workplace skills and experience.
 Places for the health internship are limited.
 The WFHSS Internship course run by the Wellington Faculty of Humanities and Social Sciences for students of all disciplines also helps develop leadership skills and practical workplace experience.

 Make career connections

 Networking and making connections with individuals and groups while you study can help you learn more about career opportunities.
-The Health Services Research Centre based at Victoria University of Wellington focuses on the study of the health and disabilities needs of communities in New Zealand.
-The Centre offers a range of seminar series for graduates and students to learn and network through out the year.
-Getting involved with Hauora - Health Promotion Forum of New Zealand, Public Health Association of New Zealand and Wellington Young Professionals can develop links with potential future employers,.
-University clubs and mentoring programmes such as Alumni as Mentors programme for final year students can also enhance your employability while studying.
+Te Hikuwai Rangahau Hauora—Health Services Research Centre based at Te Herenga Waka—Victoria University of Wellington focuses on the study of the health and disability needs of communities in New Zealand.
+The Centre offers a range of seminar series for graduates and students to learn and network throughout the year.
+Getting involved with Hauora - Health Promotion Forum of New Zealand, Public Health Association of New Zealand, and Wellington Young Professionals can help students develop links with potential future employers.
+University clubs and mentoring programmes such as the Alumni as Mentors programme for final-year students can also enhance your employability while studying.

 Graduate career stories